-For the most part, our furry companions have endured the same isolation that we have over the past year; and with the change of seasons and a brighter outlook, Fido, Fifi, Felix, and friends are itching to get out, engage in some serious exercise, and see the sights.
-Fortunately, the Litchfield Hills are a pet-friendly place that welcomes four-leggers with open arms – to parks and campgrounds, hotels and inns, even restaurants, wineries, and distilleries (anybody have a St. Bernard?).
-So, if you’ve got a notion to explore, and want to bring your pet along on your travels, you won’t have any problems at all.
-Here are just a few of the many options in all categories (woof!).
+With the change of seasons, longer days and warm evenings, Fido, Fifi, Felix and friends are itching to get out, engage in some serious exercise, make new friends and see the sights.
+Fortunately, Fairfield County welcomes four-leggers with open arms – to parks and campgrounds, hotels and inns, even restaurants, wineries and distilleries (anybody have a St. Bernard?).
+So, if you’ve got a notion to explore, and want some furry company, Fairfield County is loaded with pet-friendly places.
+Here are just a few in all the main categories (woof!):

 For more pet-friendly restaurants, pubs, breweries, parks, campsites, hotels, plus lots of useful information, visit:

 Connecticut Magazine claims that Burger Bar & Bistro in Norwalk has the best burger in the state – no wonder dogs call it their favorite hangout!
 Located just steps away from The Maritime Aquarium, Burger Bar offers comfortable and easy family fare – and even features a Dog Menu for four-legged patrons; outside seasonal dining, too.

 Pets are welcome at Flipside Burgers & Bar in the heart of Fairfield, a great place for delicious and satisfying comfort food and drink – perfect for a relaxed family dinner, hanging out with friends in their comfortable dining room, or enjoying drinks at the bar or on the seasonal outside lounge.
 Their goal is to provide great, fresh food, first rate tableside service and reasonable prices.